-The narrator now imparts a couple of details about the character – an objective fact (his name) and an insight into his subjective experience (he never much cared for snowstorms) – which draws us a step closer.
-It’s here on the spectrum that you would find reported speech (“Henry J. Warburton said he didn’t care for snowstorms”).
+The narrator now imparts a couple of details about the character – an objective fact (his name) and an insight into his subjective experience (he never much cared for snowstorms) – which draws us a step closer to the character and events.

 3. Henry hated snowstorms

 We’re now on first name terms with the character.
 We have a clearer sense of his subjective experience – not only does he not care for snowstorms, but he hates them.
 The effect is more personal and informal than the previous example, drawing us closer still.

 4. God how he hated these damn snowstorms.